 - 7.1.
-Purpose: It is the policy and intent of the District to maintain a safe and healthy working environment for all employees, to ensure efficient and safe community service, to protect employees and the District from liability, to safeguard District property and assets, and to comply with all applicable laws and regulations governing drug and alcohol abuse. - 7.1.1.
+Purpose: It is the policy and intent of the District to maintain a safe and healthy working environment for all employees, to ensure efficient and safe community service, to protect employees and the District from liability to safeguard District property and assets, and to comply with all applicable laws and regulations governing drug and alcohol abuse. - 7.1.1.
 The District is committed to operating a drug and alcohol-free workplace and has an obligation to ensure public safety and trust in its services and programs.
 Accordingly, the manufacture, distribution, dispensation, possession or use of controlled substances, the unauthorized use of prescription drugs, drugs not medically authorized, or the use of any other substance, including marijuana and alcohol, which would impair job performance or pose a hazard to the safety and welfare of the employee, the public, or other employees is strictly prohibited.
 Employees who possess or use drugs or alcohol in violation of this policy are subject to disciplinary measures up to and including termination. - 7.1.2.
 It is imperative that employees who abuse drugs or alcohol be aware of the seriousness of such misconduct and the potential penalties.
 In addition to law enforcement measures that would be invoked for criminal violations, such employees are subjecting themselves to major discipline because of the serious safety, health, and service risks that they create.
 By avoiding drug and alcohol abuse, such risks and penalties may be averted.
-All employees are strongly urged to follow the guidelines in this policy and utilize rehabilitation services if drug or alcohol abuse is a personal problem. - 7.1.3.
-This policy provides for pre-employment drug testing of prospective employees in all positions, and post-accident, reasonable suspicion, "return-to-duty" and "follow-up" drug and alcohol testing for all employees.
+All employees are strongly urged to follow the guidelines in this policy and utilize rehabilitation services if drug or alcohol abuse is a personal problem. - 7.2.
+Responsibilities: - 7.2.1.
+The Board of Commissioners is responsible for: - (a).
+Adopting this Policy and for establishing a drug free workplace in compliance with applicable laws and regulations. - (b).
+Adopting a drug and alcohol awareness information program and associated policies and procedures for the employees. - (c).
+Assuring adequate drug and alcohol training for management to allow for the appropriate implementation of this policy and its procedures including but not limited to training in the detection of drug and alcohol use and the behaviors which may indicate drug or alcohol abuse by an employee.